Parent's / Guardian's Guide

 Blackouts with loss of memory for events.

-Similarly mental illnesses like Depression, Post-traumatic stress disorder (PTSD), Bipolar disorder (or manic depression), Borderline personality disorders, Schizophrenia, Suicidal tendencies, Antisocial personality disorder (ASPD), Agoraphobia, Narcissistic personality disorder (NPD), Phobias, Domestic violence, Child abuse, Hypersomnia, Sleep disorders, Psychosis, Depressive illness and anxiety disorders are also much more likely in a drug / alcohol addiction.
+Consequentially, mental illnesses like Depression, Post-traumatic stress disorder (PTSD), Bipolar disorder (or manic depression), Borderline personality disorders, Schizophrenia, Suicidal tendencies, etc are likely in personalities inflicted by a drug / alcohol addiction.

 Some reasons why people get addicted to drugs or alcohol could also be: